akashnaren/cse15l-lab-reports/lab5.md

-Once I was able to access the editor in nano, I then had to use `Ctrl+V` which allowed me to access the next screen then I used `Ctrl + W` then `return`.
-Now after all this so far, I went ahead up 2 arrowkeys up + 7 arrowkeys right.
-I then pressed `delete` and inputted 2 as part of the code.
-Now to make sure that I save and exit the nano, I used `Ctrl+O` - `enter` - `Ctrl + x`.
+Once I was able to enter the nano editor, I had to press "Ctrl+V" to move to the next screen, then "Ctrl + W" and "return" to exit.
+After having read all of this up to this point, I moved up 2 arrowkeys up and 7 arrowkeys right.
+I then selected "delete" and entered the number 2 into the code.
+I used "Ctrl+O" - "enter" - "Ctrl + x" to ensure that I saved and closed the nano.

  ---
 **Step 8: Run the tests, demonstrating that they now succeed**